ibaaj/privacy-tools/README.md

 I do not connect to any personal service on a machine that is not mine.
 For example, I never connect to my personal mailbox on my computer lent by my employer.
 You never know what is installed on it and even what happens when you return the computer.

+I try to disable the wifi most of the time when it is not in use.